pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Large Files

 Due to the configuration of the [Pantheon Filesystem](/docs/files/), Pantheon's file serving infrastructure is not optimized to store and deliver very large files.
-Files over 100MB cannot be uploaded through a CMS upload system, and must be added by [SFTP or rsync](/docs/rsync-and-sftp/).
+Files over 100MB cannot be uploaded through WordPress or Drupal, and must be added by [SFTP or rsync](/docs/rsync-and-sftp/).
 Files over 256MB will fail no matter how they are uploaded.
 Transfers with files over 50MB will experience noticeable degradation in performance.

 If you are distributing large binaries or hosting big media files, we recommend using a CDN like Amazon S3 as a cost-effective file serving solution that allows uploads directly to S3 from your site without using Pantheon as an intermediary.

  - Drupal sites can use a module such as [S3 File System](https://www.drupal.org/project/s3fs){.external}.
  - WordPress sites can use plugins such as [S3 Uploads](https://github.com/humanmade/S3-Uploads){.external} or [WP Offload Media](https://deliciousbrains.com/wp-offload-media/){.external}.

 Be aware, even when using an external CDN to host files, you cannot upload files over 100MB through the CMS.
-Upload these files directly to the CDN (here's Amazon's documentation for [upoading to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html){.external}).
+Upload these files directly to the CDN (here's Amazon's documentation for [uploading to an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html){.external}).

 See our documentation for [Drupal](/docs/drupal-s3) and [WordPress](/docs/wordpress-s3/) for more information about integrating S3 with your Pantheon site.